Configuration Reference for Oracle CDC Source Connector for Confluent Platform

 • Use none if all NUMERIC columns are to be represented by Connect’s DECIMAL logical type.

 • Use best_fit_or_decimal if NUMERIC columns should be cast to Connect’s primitive type based upon the column’s precision and scale.
-If the precision and scale exceed the bounds for any primitive type, Connect’s DECIMAL logical type will be used instead.
+If the precision and scale exceed the bounds for any primitive type, Connect’s DECIMAL logical type will be used instead, and the values will be represented in binary form within the change events.

 • Use best_fit_or_double if NUMERIC columns should be cast to Connect’s primitive type based upon the column’s precision and scale.
 If the precision and scale exceed the bounds for any primitive type, Connect’s FLOAT64 type will be used instead.